 Teaching

 During Summer 2024, I taught a Faculty-Led Education Abroad Program (FLEAP) in Madrid and Bilbao, Spain, including a field-methods based approach to Morphology (LING 131) with a Basque speaker in the classroom and Dialectology (LING 160F) exploring the history and sociolinguistics of languages in Spain.
+This program is currently being organized again for Summer 2026.

 At California State University Fullerton in Spring 2021, I taught SPAN 530, Graduate Seminar: Historical Linguistics.